-It is important to note that, throughout these works, the DDI ensured the incorporation of the gender perspective, recognizing the opportunity to propose texts that make Model Law 2.0 one of the first legal instruments of the Inter-American System to incorporate this perspective by design.
-In this regard, a workshop dedicated exclusively to the analysis of gender issues and access to public information was held, with the participation of specialists on the subject.
-These contributions enriched the texts that are now part of the Model Law 2.0.
+It is important to highlight that throughout this undertaking, the DIL has remained mindful of the gender perspective, recognizing the opportunity to propose provisions that make the Model Law 2.0 one of the first legal instruments of the Inter-American System to incorporate a gender perspective by design.
+To this end, a dedicated workshop was held to exclusively to analyze issues pertaining to gender and access to information, with the participation of specialists whose contributions greatly enriched the agreed upon texts.